(reading time: 1 hour, 18 minutes)

 “Always a ceiling huh?
 How about outside Porce?
 You think the Dark Empty has a ceiling?”
 She turned and started walking again, leading him away from the city and toward the skeleton of something so large that they would be crossing one of its forelimbs as a bridge over a bloody creek.

 “The comparison is far from apt,” Rob argued.
 “One is a skill and the other is the Dark pissing Empty.”
 He wobbled as they crossed the bone bridge, a wobble caused by his bonepicking balance being far too precise.
-Vyra turned and smiled at him.
+Vyra turned and grinned at him.
 She leaned to the left, tilting the entire bridge.
 Rob countered her by leaning his gravitation the other way.
 Vyra hopped around to face him and then slapped her hands against her knees, first one and then the other.
 The bridge rocked with her.

 “Eheheheh!” she cackled.
 Rob wasn’t amused, but he did see a chance to practice.
 He did his best to stabilize the bridge, but the forces within each bone were difficult to leash.
 The bridge bounced up and down, back and forth, clicking and clacking against the sides of its joint.
 Eventually it dislodged and rolled along the length of the chasm, forcing them to turn to the side and run backward like lumber-folk on floating logs.